GRCDEV/ArduSim/help/setup.md

 ### 2.2 Copy necessary files

 ArduSim uses SITL to simulate multicopters.
-Follow the steps in the next sections in order to get two files: *arducopter* and *copter.param*.
+Follow the steps in the next sections in order to get two files: *arducopter* and *copter.parm*.
 These files must be put in a place easy to find in order to execute simulations when running ArduSim.
 If you put them in the target folder of the Eclipse project (in Linux, by default: */home/user_name/git/ardusim/target*), ArduSim will automatically find them when running from Eclipse IDE, avoiding to manually select the *arducopter* file each time it is launched.
 On the other hand, if you run ArduSim from an executable *.jar* file, put both files in the same folder.
 This repository provides binaries for Windows (arducopter.exe) and Ubuntu (arducopter) 64bits, so you only need to compile them (see below) if you plan to use other systems.

 Several temporary files are generated when using ArduSim for simulations.
 Please, close ArduSim with the application button and not from the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.